thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 !!! warning "Limitations"

-    The following are some limitations of the existing tool:
     * Connections and tables cannot be imported
+    * The owner of new content is the user in the config file, not the original owner

+??? important "Planned features coming soon"

-The following additional features are planned for an upcoming release:
+    The following features are planned for an upcoming release:

     * Export content based on the owner
     * Set the owner on import
     * Export and import SQL views (this might already work, but hasn't been tested)
     * Import connections and tables

+!!! info "Helpful Links"

+    :gear: &nbsp; __[Scriptability documentation](https://docs.thoughtspot.com/cloud/latest/scriptability){ target='secondary' .external-link }__

 ## Detailed scenarios

-### Exporting TML for backup or check into version control
+=== "Exporting TML"

     Some customers want to back up the metadata as TML in the file system or a version control system (VCS), such as `git`.
 This is done simply by using the `scriptability --export` and saving the files to a directory.
 Then you can use the VCS to add the TML.

-=== Migrate content
+=== "Migrate content"

     Migrating content consist of exporting, (optionally) modifying, and then importing content.
 You will want to do the following for this scenario: